dd32/td-gh-ex/readme.txt

 = Version 4.2.6 =
 * Fix: Add css version to early editor stylesheet for Cloudflare or other caching services
 * Fix: Different editor styling for Classic Editor's changed behavior

+= Version 4.3 =
+* New: Top and Bottom Margins for Block Editor Elements (Customizer only, not in current Legacy Options yet)
+* Fix: correct version of help.html file added
+* Fix: list and paragraph bottom margin - only applied to lists before, plus now works with Block Editor
+* Fix: show currently selected subtheme in Customizer subtheme selector
+* Fix: added Elementor and SiteOrigin posts as well as pages to header/footer replacement selectors
+* Change: Removed tgm add plugins plugin, modified recommended plugins help panel
+* Code: Significant code refactoring, significant updates to handling of output translatable strings
+* Code: Significant reformatting to improve coding conventions for WP standards